horodenko/To_do_List/README.md

-This is a project that i intend to continue working on, there are a great deal of thing that i want to include, and bugs that i want to fix.
+This is a project that i intend to continue working on, there are a great deal of things that i want to include, and bugs that i want to fix.